Skip to main content

 (April 28, 2015) — Tomorrow, research projects exploring topics from molecular biology to hip hop music lyrics will be on display for the campus community and public at the ninth annual Showcase of Undergraduate Scholars.

 "There really is something for everyone there," said Loretta Stafford, an integrated strategic communication (ISC) sophomore who will be presenting a poster.
 "I think a lot of people view research as just a resume builder, but it's so much more than that.
 What you're doing matters — you're coming up with answers to problems.
-It's just amazing that all of these young people, some of them even still in high school, are accomplishing so much and
+It's just amazing that all of these young people, some of them even still in high school, are accomplishing so much and will go on to get their work published

 By Whitney Hale